For the few geeky people among the visitors to this website who

 language description, so I include that information at the bottom of

 - Google Play Store lists titles for rent in a manner similar to iTunes.
 I capture all the titles from their "Movies with Audio Description" page as a text file and turn it into a page of HTML titles via software.
+Unfortunately, they don't list all their titles, and the same titles may come and go from that page, on which they seem to choose to consistently display a rotating list of just shy of 100 titles.
+They also don't supply year or rating.

 - Hulu began offering AD in the spring of 2019